Visual Acuity Prediction on Real-Life Patient Data Using a Machine Learning Based Multistage System: Conclusion and outlook

-In this contribution, we developed an IT system architecture that aggregates patient-wise information for more than 49\,000 patients from different categories of various multimedia data in the form of text and images within multiple heterogeneous ophthalmic data resources stemming from a German hospital of maximum care.
-As the prediction of a patient's progression is challenging within this real-world setting, our realized workflow allows a first processing of medical patient data to enable a visual acuity prediction, OCT biomarker classification, as well as a general statistical evaluation and visualization.
-The resulting data corpus allows predictive statements of the expected progression of a patient and his or her visual acuity in each of the three diseases of AMD, DME, and RVO.
-Our data revealed that especially exudative AMD results in a notable high amount of therapy ``losers'' ($56$~\% regarding a time span of 3 to 6 years).
-A more fine-grained analysis is able to reveal the influence of medical co-existing factors such as other diseases.
-As proof of concept, we showed exemplary DME with an epiretinal membrane, yet, in some cases statistical surveys of comorbidities in combination with different observation time windows, the data situation is still too weak to derive reliable correlations.
-For the following visual acuity based treatment progression modelling, incomplete OCT documentations are completed by classifying the OCT scans' slices (OCT B-scans), which in turn allows the classification of OCT scans when only single OCT slices are provided.
-Based on the obtained OCT slice classifications, a scan-wise OCT classification of the OCT biomarkers ELM, ellipsoid zone, foveal depression, scars, PED, and subretinal fibrosis resulted in an overall classification accuracy (F1-score) of over $98$~\%.
+For the following visual acuity based treatment progression modeling, incomplete OCT documentations are completed by classifying the OCT scans' slices (OCT B-scans), which in turn allows the classification of OCT scans when only single OCT slices are provided.
+Based on the obtained OCT slice classifications, a scan-wise OCT classification of the OCT biomarkers ELM, ellipsoid zone, foveal depression, RPE, scars, and subretinal fibrosis resulted in an overall classification accuracy of over $98$~\% in F1-score.
 Finally, the completed OCT documentations are combined with additional medical data, defining our ophthalmic feature vectors for visual acuity prediction.
-In comparison to different approaches from machine learning and deep learning, we achieve an overall prediction accuracy of up to $69$~\% (macro average F1-score), whereas our ophthalmic expertise reaches an overall prediction accuracy of $58$~\% ($+11$~\%).
-However, as the influence of the OCT biomarkers is not yet fully understood, further investigations have to be conducted.
-Future contributions can build on these initial results in order to determine an optimal time for a change in medication or therapy.
-In addition, patient-related data of the different categories available and their relevance for the modelling process have to be further investigated in order to allow the realization of a (semi-)automated recommender system.
+In comparison to different approaches from machine learning and deep learning, we achieve a final prediction accuracy of $69$~\% in macro average F1-score with $77.2$~\% true positives, while our main ophthalmologist shows a macro average F1-score of $57.8$~\% with $82.2$~\% true positives.
+In order to further validate these results, we evaluated the annotations of eight different additional ophthalmic doctors given randomized subsets of our test set, resulting in an overall macro average F1-score of $50.0 \pm 10.7$~\% and with $70.1 \pm 5.9$~\% true positives.